kevinpapst/AdminLTEBundle/README.md

 **Compatibility:**

-- Version 3.x is only compatible with Symfony >= 4.3
+- Version 3.x is only compatible with Symfony >= 4.3 and PHP 7.2
 - Version 2.x of this bundle is compatible with Symfony < 4.3

 ## Features